- To make by art or skill and labor; construct

 Of course I could cut these appliques by hand, but I really like the fact that all the front pieces are exactly the same!
 By the way, don’t look too closely at my studio – can you tell I have been working

-Well, that’s one fun way to fabricate, much more to come.
+Well, that’s one fun way to fabricate.
 Have you ever tried appliqueing apparel?